-Two rotating galleries in UK Chandler Hospital showcase some of Kentucky’s most forward-thinking artists.
+Two rotating galleries in UK Chandler Hospital and one in the Kentucky Clinic showcase some of Kentucky’s most forward-thinking artists.
 The hope is that these galleries will bring the community to the hospital to see art and hence link the hospital to the cultural landscape.
 The West Gallery provides 170 feet of wall space, and the smaller of the two rotating galleries, the East Gallery allows for more dramatic and succinct presentations of artists.
+Our North Gallery offers a space to expand our exhibit capacity while exposing outpatients, ambulatory staff and researchers to our program.
 To view our current and past pieces, take a look our photo gallery.

 Four color and black & white groupings of Hall's photographs made between 1970 and 2005 featuring his self-proclaimed penchant for "noticing without being noticed."
 Read press coverage here.

 pigments on paper and canvas.
 These stunning visual tableaus demonstrate a